Updates, commentary, training and advice on immigration and asylum law

 In certain circumstances judicial review of a refusal may be possible but this is unlikely to be a suitable option for an application that was made by a person with valid leave, as an application for judicial review would not extend their leave under section 3C of the Immigration Act 1971.

-Applicants who fail to disclose their financial circumstances in full, or who provide false information in their fee waiver application, may have current or future applications for leave to enter or remain refused because of their conduct (see the General grounds for refusal guidance).
-They may also be referred for enforcement action, resulting in possible arrest and removal.
+Applicants who fail to disclose their financial circumstances in full, or who provide false information in their fee waiver request, may have current or future applications for permission refused because of their conduct (see General grounds for refusal guidance).
+They may also be referred for enforcement action, resulting in possible arrest and removal

 The guidance further confirms that the Home Office may undertake its own checks regarding the applicant’s finances:

-Checks may be undertaken with agencies such as HM Revenue & Customs, the Department for Work and Pensions and Equifax to verify information provided by the applicant with regard to their income and finances (see Document verification guidance).
+Checks may be undertaken with agencies such as HM Revenue & Customs, the Department for Work and Pensions and credit checking agencies (for example Equifax or Experian) to verify information provided by the applicant with regard to their income and finances (see Document verification guidance)

 How good is the policy?